aaron-grau/curic/react/readings/on_enter.md

 # Using `onEnter` Hooks

 The React Router API provides route hooks that we can use to trigger callbacks whenever our routes change.
-Read the official documentation [here][documentation].
+Read the official documentation [here](https://github.com/ReactTraining/react-router/blob/v3/docs/API.md#onenternextstate-replace-callback).
 As the docs indicate, there are several of these route hooks, but we will concern ourselves with **`onEnter`** today.

 We can use `onEnter` hooks to accomplish things like: